Discordi0/Practice/THM/Crack the hash.md

 ### Q2: CBFDAC6008F9CAB4083784CBD1874F76618D2A97
 #### A: password123

-This one looks like SHA1 so we use `-a 100`
+This one looks like SHA1 so we use `-m 100`

 ![](../Img/Pasted%20image%2020251010191303.png)